 Batemans Bay is the northern gateway to Eurobodalla, with Canberra city a scenic two-hour drive to the west.

-A bustling commercial centre with a relaxed coastal atmosphere, Batemans Bay is the perfect base for exploring the surrounding villages, forests, national parks, beaches and waterways of Eurobodalla.
+A bustling commercial centre on the south coast of New South Wales with a relaxed coastal atmosphere, Batemans Bay is the perfect base for exploring the surrounding villages, forests, national parks, beaches and waterways of Eurobodalla.

 The town flags the end of the Clyde River’s long journey to the ocean where it gently spills out into a large and beautiful bay.
-Batemans Bay was originally clustered on the banks of the river but has gradually spread beyond the river mouth to the coves and headlands that enclose and protect the bay.
+The town originally clustered on the banks of the river but has gradually spread beyond the river mouth to the coves and headlands that enclose and protect the bay.

-Today, Batemans Bay offers a multitude of water and nature-based activities and with its temperate climate and spectacular waterways, “The Bay” is a popular holiday destination all year round.
+Today, Batemans Bay offers a multitude of water and nature-based activities and with its temperate climate, national parks, and spectacular waterways, “The Bay” is a popular holiday destination all year round.

 On land, cycle paths, bushwalks and scenic drives are a great way to explore the area.
 The 27 hole championship golf course at Catalina is one of the most picturesque courses on the south coast and welcomes visiting players.

 For families, cuddling a wombat or patting a python at Birdland Animal Park is a huge hit with young children.
-A walk through the displays at the heritage museum is a fascinating way to learn about local history and fun for the whole family.
+A walk through the extraordinary collection of displays at the heritage museum is a fascinating way to learn about local history and fun for the whole family.

 At the heart of the Australia’s Oyster Coast, the Clyde River flows into Batemans Bay, and is one of several Eurobodalla waterways that support a world class oyster industry producing Sydney rock, Pacific and native Angasi oysters.